george0st/qgate-perf/README.md

 # QGate-Perf

-Performance test generator, part of Quality Gate solution.
+The QGate Performance is enabler for performance test execution.
 Key benefits:
  - **easy performance testing** your python code (key parts - init, start, stop, return)
  - **measure only specific part** of your code
  - scalability **without limits** (e.g. from 1 to 1k executors)